getyourguide/auto-pr/README.md

 ### Pull

-Once you have configured the project you can now pull the repositories down that match your configuration.
+After you have configured the project you can now pull the repositories down that match your rules.

 ```bash
 auto-pr pull
 ```

+This will generate a `db.json` file within your workdir containing a list of mapped repositories and their state.

+This command can be run multiple times, if there are new matching repositories found they will be merged into the existing database.

 ### Test

-Once the `pull` command has finished building the repo structure and DB containing the state you can now run test to check what the changes that will be made by the script will yield.
+Once the `pull` command has finished setting up the work directory you can now run test to check what the changes that will be made by the script will yield.

 ### Run

-Once you're confident with the changes output from the `test` command you can finally excute `run`
+When you're confident with the changes output from the `test` command you can finally execute `run`.

 ```bash
 auto-pr run
 ```

-This will perform the changes to a branch on the locally cloned repo and push the branch upstream with the information you provided within `config.yaml`.
+This will perform the changes to a branch on the locally cloned repository and push the branch upstream with the information you provided within `config.yaml`.

 ## Security